ctessler/fork-join-colo/eval/Readme.md

 ## Folder Contents
 - `README.md` - the Markdown source of this file that explains how to use.
 - `bin` - contains all of the scripts that runs an exact or approximation algorithm.
-- `ctxs` - contains .json contexts for use by other scripts.
-- `mrtc-objs-tasks` - contains all of the MRTC object and tasks used for running the algorithms.
 - `python-libs` - contains necessary python libraries used by several python scripts.
-- `tmplt` - contains templates for generating pdf files using LaTeX
-- `export.sh` - exports select graphs to a certain directory.
+- `export.sh` - exports the graphs used in publication.
-- `export-all-algorithms` - exports all algorithms to a certain directory.
-- `export-approx-algorithms` - exports all approx algorithms to a certain directory.
-- `export-scaled-sets` - exports all scaled-set to a certain directory.
-- `gen.mk` - used my the parent directory to automatically run and generate a all-tiny.json.
+- `gen.mk` - used by the parent directory to automatically run and generate a select approximation algorithm.
 - `go.sh` - script for quickly generating an evaluation context.
 - `makefile` - makefile used to generate graphs after an evaluation context is ran.

 ## Step 1 - Environment Prerequisites
 The following instructions have been tested on the Linux distribution **Ubuntu 22.04 LTS**.
 Several scripts rely on appropriate path varibles.
 The ``Path`` variable needs to be updated to include the fjcolo/eval/bin/ folder.
-This can be updated with:
+Assuming the installation base directory is ${HOME}/fjcolo , updating the PATH variable can be done by:
 ```
-export PATH=$PATH:/xxx/xxx/xxx/fjcolo/eval/bin
+export PATH=${PATH}:${HOME}/fjcolo/eval/bin
 ```
 Similar to the ``Path`` variable the ``PYTHONPATH`` variable will also need to be updated to include the python-libs folder in the directory.
 This can be updated with:
 ```
-export PYTHONPATH=$PYTHONPATH:/xxx/xxx/xxx/fjcolo/eval/python-libs
+export PYTHONPATH=${PYTHONPATH}:${HOME}/fjcolo/eval/python-libs
 ```

 ## Step 2 - Software dependencies